Code-Institute-Submissions/MS1-Redbog-Renewables/README.md

 - The site was manually tested using different browsers and all except safari ran with no problem.
 Safari appeared to have a problem with some of the inline-flex classes.
 The fix to this is referred to below.

-**Funtionality testing**
+**Functionality testing**
 - All links on the navbar, social media icons and download links were checked throughout the page.
 - All hover transitions and transforms were tested.
 - The collapsable navbar was tested and the subsequent automatic closing after selection.
 This function performed well.
 - The navbar active class scroll was tested and funtioned well after some editing and guidance from my [mentor](https://github.com/omedale).
-- The form funtionality was tested and each element that has a 'required' attribute was check.
+- The form functionality was tested and each element that has a 'required' attribute was check.
 The form functioned well.

-The funtionality tests verified that the elements of the required sections performed successfully.
+The functionality tests verified that the elements of the required sections performed successfully.

 ## Bugs and Fixes
 --------------